 Before I list our sources, I want to say one thing about the total cost of a master bath remodel and specifically the choice to use some premium materials, like marble.

 This master bathroom remodel cost us more than any other bathroom remodel we’ve ever done.
 Eek.
 But I’ve always said that renovation costs should be weighed against your budget and the potential increase in your home value.
-We felt that our neighborhood home value supported this level of materials and the investment in our home would pay out at selling time.
+We felt that our neighborhood home value supported this level of materials, especially since they’re classics, and the investment in our home would pay out at selling time.

 That said, if you’re looking to save money on your renovation, you might check out these budget bathroom tips or these save/splurge ideas for bathrooms.
 Either way, I hope this master bathroom renovation and these sources help you plan the next project in your own home!